seiyria/Roguathia/README.md

   * Deck out a player (template slot, color, pet, tombstone)
   * Get an item enchanted to +5, +7, +9

-# Website
-* Ascii-styled theme for bootstrap [this maybe](https://kristopolous.github.io/BOOTSTRA.386/)

 # Pre-release
 * Analysis tool to make sure stats/etc are declared properly (they may need to be moved to the prototype so they can be imported)
 * Assertions, unit tests, logging, general code refactoring / cleanup
-* IRC bot (Selyk) to announce major events (deaths, etc) / scrollback to chat
+* IRC bot (Selyk) to announce major events (deaths, etc)
 * Track statistics (games played, monsters killed, killed by, total SP/KP/VP, features interacted with [doors opened, etc])
 * Refactor / reorg / unit tests for classes
-* Firebase: centrally track (important) statistics anonymously (allow people to login with reddit for less anonymous, leaderboards)
-  * track deaths always, floor, race, name, and profession of the death (for headstone generation)
-  * always send full version as well, so certain data can be invalidated
 * Conventional changelog for bump/release
 * Import/export savefile
+* More messages!
+Make sure the messages line up with with the game better, ie, show:
+  * descend
+  * game over
+  * other special events (sitting on a throne, interacting with a fountain, etc)

 # Idea Bucket (TBD)
 * Gravestones should use deaths from other players to spawn occasionally. also, they should get a death message. maybe also store deaths in the firebase